Bucks County assistance programs.

 Utility Emergency Services Fund (UESF) - Is a non-profit agency that offers utility and heating bills help to income-eligible people who receive a shut-off notice for a bill that is $500 or less.
 The agency's policy is to pay the bill down to a zero balance.
 Individuals can use the service, which is available to them after the close of LIHEAP/Crisis support services, only once every two years.
 Dial 215.829.0545 to learn more or to apply for heating bill assistance.

 Telephone Assistance Services Lifeline, Verizon Customer Service - This will assist low and moderate income Pennsylvania customers get and keep their telephone service.
-Find more telephone assistance programs.
+Find more information on telephone assistance programs.

 The Salvation Army Universal Telephone Assistance Program (UTAP) - This telephone program will assist Bucks County Pennsylvania customers in paying their overdue phone bills.
 This service is available to Verizon customers only.